-\One last Note: Your trip leader may collect cell phones and electronic music devices, such as iPods, to be stored on campus before trip departure or left in the van at the beginning of your adventure, and not brought with the group into the wilderness.
-This trip is an opportunity for each participant to leave modern technology behind for a few days.
-(Trip leaders will carry a satellite phone for emergency use, although reception is often limited in remote areas).
+Note About Cell Phones: Your trip leader will collect cell phones and other electronic devices to be stored during your trip.
+These trips are an opportunity to leave modern technology behind for a few days, and connect with each other.
+(Trip leaders will carry a cell phone for emergency use, although reception is often not immediately available in wilderness areas).